 Preheat your oven at 375 degrees Fahrenheit.

 Line your baking sheet pan with foil.
-This will help with clean up by trapping the rendered fat in the foil, rather than the pan.
+This will help clean up by trapping the rendered fat in the foil, rather than the pan.

 Lay the bacon strips lengthwise, neatly, one next to each other until the entire sheet pan is arranged with bacon.

-How to Not Screw this Up
+How to Not Screw This Up

 Do not overlap the bacon.
-The strips should not be touching each other.
+The strips should not touch each other.
 This helps promote even cooking -any overlapping of bacon will steam the other pieces of meat inhibiting that portion of the strip from getting crispy.
 Trust me on this one - I've made that mistake many times in my cooking career.

 Step Two: Bake Bacon for 10 minutes